-Pakora recipes also known as pakoda or pakodi is one of the most commonly eaten deep fried crisp snack made from gram flour or besan.
+Pakora recipes – Collection of 19 pakoda & bajji recipes.
+Pakoda or pakodi is one of the most commonly eaten deep fried crisp snack made using gram flour or besan.
 To make pakora, a main ingredient like onion, potato, mixed vegetables, bread, chicken, eggs etc are used along with besan and other basic spices.

 2. The consistency of batter or pakoda mixture: